ibm-cloud-docs/blockchain-sw-213/known-issues.md

 You can safely ignore this error, as the certificates the console is trying to pull are only needed for a feature that is not currently enabled.

-## Unable to create peer or ordering node using external CA certificates
+## Unable to create a five-node Raft ordering service using external CA certificates
 {: #sw-known-issues-external-CA-cant-create}

 Currently, it is not possible to create a peer or ordering nodes using certificates entered into the console as described in the [Advanced deployment options](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-third-party-ca).